Department of Education

 The vision of the Department of Education is to establish USCB as the primary resource for educators and school systems in the Lowcountry.
 Our goal is to achieve a legacy of educational excellence in South Carolina.

 We prepare teacher candidates to become thoughtful nurturers, effective communicators, and reflective practitioners.
 Education students are encouraged to pursue their academic and professional potential by working with highly qualified faculty, who are deeply committed to teaching, advising, service, and scholarship.

 Teacher Education Degree Programs

-working with students in grades Pre-K-6: Early Childhood Education and Elementary Education.
+options for working with students in grades Pre-K-6: Early Childhood Education and Elementary Education.
 Both majors incorporate a research-based curriculum with practical, real-world classroom

 experiences in area early childhood facilities and elementary schools.

 The Department of Mathematics now offers the Bachelor of Science in Secondary Mathematics Certification.
 To learn more about this program, please visit the Department of Mathematics.